K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![042]

 - Option Setting
-Click the "Options" on top and apply theme by clicking "Use dark theme"(①).
+Click the "Options" on top and apply the theme by clicking "Use dark theme"(①).
 ![045]
 ![046]

 - Time Range Setting
-Click ① area on top, and selects the desired conditions from Time Range area.
+Click ① area on top, and selects the desired conditions from the Time Range area.
 ![047]

 #### <div id='3-2-3-5'/> 3.2.3.5.
 Delete Dashboard
 Click "Dashboard" menu on the left.
 ![041]

-Select Dashboard Object (①) from the Dashboard List and click ② icon.
+Select Dashboard Object (①) from the Dashboard List and click the ② icon.
 ![048]

 ### <div id='3-2-4'/> 3.2.4.
 Management